 Mr. Darnall graduated from DePauw University with a BA degree in mathematics, from Columbia University with a BS degree in civil engineering and from the University of Chicago with an MBA.
 He began his career with Inland Steel Industries in 1962.
 He was elected Executive Vice President in 1982 and at that time joined Inland's Board of Directors.
 In 1986 Mr. Darnall became President and Chief Operating Officer.
-In 1992 he became Chairman, President and Chief Executive Officer.
-He retired as Chairman and Chief Executive Officer in 1998 and immediately joined Ispat International N.V., which acquired Inland Steel Company in 1998, as head of their North American operations.
+In 1992 he became Chairman, President and Chief Executive Officer in 1998 and immediately joined Ispat International N.V., which acquired Inland Steel Company in 1998, as head of their North American operations.
 Mr. Darnall left Ispat in 2000 and soon thereafter became Chairman and Interim CEO of Prime Advantage Corporation, a procurement services startup.
 He left Prime Advantage in January 2002.
-Mr. Darnall is a director of Cummins, Inc., Household International, Inc., Pactiv Corporation and Sunoco, Inc. He is Chairman of the Federal Reserve Bank of Chicago.
-He is also former Chairman of the American Iron and Steel Institute and a Director of the International Iron and Steel Institute, and he serves on the Board of Trustees of the Museum of Science and Industry and Rush Presbyterian St. Luke's Medical Center in Chicago.
+Mr. Darnall is a director of Cummins, Inc., Household International, Inc., Pactiv Corporation and Sunoco, Inc. He is also former Chairman of the American Iron and Steel Institute.